 Application Period - November 1st through April 30th

 Attention: The National Park Service, Alaska Region has established a specific time period for submitting applications for Commercial Use Authorizations (see NPS Memo for details).

 A fully completed application package including fee payment, and other required documentation must be received or postmarked by the April 30th deadline.
 Applications received or postmarked after April 30th and will not be accepted.
 Rare exceptions may be made if there are extenuating circumstances involved or if the application is to provide an approved service not currently offered by other commercial operators.
 Any request for a waiver based upon extenuating circumstances must be submitted in writing and approved by the park Superintendent(s).

-You may apply for either a one- or two-year CUA for all park units in the Alaska Region with the exception of Denali, Glacier Bay, Kenai Fjords, and Wrangell-St.Elias.
+You may apply for either a one- or two-year CUA for all park units in Interior Region 11 - Alaska with the exception of Denali, Glacier Bay, Lake Clark, and Wrangell-St.Elias.

 a) CUA applications for Denali must be submitted directly to Denali beginning November 1, 2017.
 More information and application materials are available on the Denali CUA Website.